 Shelter for the Night

 Five young black men came down from the bus, some talking on the phone, some looking around, as if they didn’t know where they are.
-It’s ten and twenty at night, it’s cold and it’s raining all the time.
-They’ve been approached by a white woman, who waited at the station, they don’t know each other, but he told them “bonne soir”.
+It’s twenty past ten at night, it’s cold and it’s raining all the time.
+They’ve been approached by a white woman, who was waiting at the station, they don’t know each other, but she told them “bonne soir”.

 This is a scene that has been repeated every night since the end of October 2018.
 Sometimes, on the bus no one arrives who does not know where he is, sometimes no one arrives, but every night someone is waiting for them, willing to say ‘bonne soir’ to those who need it.